 LoveAmongUs.com has shared many stories about love during the pandemic.
 There's been stories about people delivering food to those who couldn't get out or didn't have the means to buy food due to job loss.
 There are countless stories about medical professionals sitting with Corona patients who were scared and had no family to be with them.
 There are stories about restaurants honoring medical professionals by bringing them meals, and cities applauding doctors and nurses as they finished their shifts.
 Love has definitely been prevalent as we've lived through Covid-19.

 But what about the protests?
 Where could there possibly be love there?

 If you think about it, the whole reason for protesting is love.
 It's about seeing an injustice and caring enough to protest against it.
 The act of peaceful protesting in honor of George Floyd is an act of love.
 People who never knew George, have protested against the actions that led to his murder.
 "Black Lives Matter" has drawn protesters who are not just African American, it's drawn White, Asian, Latino, Indian, older people, children, etc. These protests, about police brutality and race, have been supported by the Human Race - people all coming together against police brutality and to insist that Black Lives Matter.
 Ultimately, these actions will result in much needed change.
 That is Love.

 And in the midst of the protests, there were many acts of kindness - so many that the Today show ran a story on it (See Video).
 Time and time again we saw where love, through acts of kindness rather than force, resulted in positive change.
 Below are some of the stories not seen on Today:

-2020 is not over.
-We are seeing Corona virus cases surge again.
-As we move into Election season, most likely we will see more political division than ever before.
-Hurricane season continues to be extremely active this year.
+Although 2020 is now over, we are seeing Corona virus cases surge again.
+The Election season, brought more political division than ever before.
+Unusual climate changes continue to destroy communities .
 We're going to need love to get through this.
 In a world where you can be anything, please choose to be kind.
 Choose Love.